Yunabell-VU/software-containerization-practice/README.md

 helm install outlets outlets-0.1.0.tgz
 ```

 Check whether RBAC works as expected.
 The current RBAC structure has 2 roles, 1 clusterrole, and 3 rolebindings.
-Different level of permission to access resources are grant to the 3 users.
+Different level of permission to access resources are granted to the 3 users.

 Some RBAC related instructions:
 ```shell